socialbizguy/mcp-gateway/mcp_gateway/plugins/README.md

 }
 ```

-## Plugin Discovery
+## Plugin Loading Process

-The plugin manager scans subdirectories under the `plugins/` directory to discover available plugins.
-Plugins are identified by their `plugin_name` attribute, which makes it easier to reference them in configuration.

-The `plugin_name` should be:
-- Unique among plugins of the same type
-- Lowercase and simple (can contain hyphens for readability)
-- Reflective of the plugin's purpose
+1. The `PluginManager` is initialized with configuration (enabled types and plugins)
+2. It references the central registry to find registered plugin classes
+3. For each enabled plugin type, it instantiates and loads the specified plugins
+4. Plugins are then used to process requests and responses as they flow through the system

-## Built-in Plugins
+## Example Plugins

-The gateway comes with several built-in plugins:
+The gateway includes several example plugins:

-- **`basic`** (Guardrail): A basic guardrail that anonymizes PII and removes common secrets
+- **`example_guardrail`**: A basic guardrail plugin demonstrating the registration pattern
-- **`lasso`** (Guardrail): Integrates with Lasso Security's API for content security
-- **`basic`** (Tracing): A simple tracing plugin that logs requests and responses
+- **`simple_timing`**: A tracing plugin that logs request/response timing information